wjohnsonTufts/deciphaer/README.md

 # DECIPHAER User Guide
-Code Authors: William Johnson and Ares Alivisatos; adapted from pytorch/examples/vae, ethanluoyc/pytorch-vae and uhlerlab/cross-modal-autoencoders
+**Code Authors: William Johnson and Ares Alivisatos; adapted from pytorch/examples/vae, ethanluoyc/pytorch-vae and uhlerlab/cross-modal-autoencoders**

 ## About
 DECIPHAER (DEcoding Cross-modal Information of PHarmacologies via AutoEncodeRs) is a ML tool that learns a correlated low-dimensional representation of paired/unpaired multi-omics data.
-We used DECIPHAER to identify strong morphological and transcriptional features of Mycobacterium tuberculosis response to drug treatments.
-The following code is an inital posting, without raw data and all scripts, associated with the pre-print:
+We used DECIPHAER to identify strong morphological and transcriptional features of Mycobacterium tuberculosis response to drug treatments and learn MOA of TB antibiotics.
+The following code is an inital posting, without raw data and complete scripts, associated with the pre-print:

 ## Installation